spiral/docs/orm/basics.md

 }
 ```

+Services like that is the best place to locate custom selection methods (like `findActive`) or even alter delete method to implement "soft deletes".

 ## Inheritance and Abstract Records
-Since Spiral ORM uses static analysis, there is not limitation on how you would like to create your models, as result you can declare abstract Record with schema, validations and etc and later extend this class in your application.
-Such technique can be very useful while writing models.
+Since Spiral ORM uses static analysis, there is no real limitation how you would like to create your models, as result you can declare **abstract** Record with it's schema, validations and etc and later extend this class in your application.
+This technique can be very useful while writing [modules] (/components/modules.md).

 > While extending, ORM will merge schemas and other properties of Record and it's parent.